US and Mexico flags beside a car representing cross-border vehicle import

 • Customs Declaration Forms: These forms will be provided by US Customs and Border Protection (CBP) at the port of entry.

-• EPA and DOT Forms: You’ll likely need to complete EPA Form 3520-21 (Importation of Motor Vehicles and Motor Vehicle Engines Subject to Clean Air Act Requirements) and DOT Form HS-7 (Declaration for Imported Vehicle).
-You can often find these forms on the respective agency websites, but they will also be available at the port of entry.
+• EPA and DOT Forms: You’ll need to complete EPA Form 3520-1 (Declaration Form for Importation of Motor Vehicles and Motor Vehicle Engines Subject to Federal Air Pollution Regulations) and DOT Form HS-7 (Declaration for Importation of Motor Vehicles and Motor Vehicle Equipment Subject to Federal Motor Vehicle Safety, Bumper, and Theft Prevention Standards).
+You can find these forms on the respective agency websites, but they will also be available at the port of entry.

 • Spanish Translation: If any of your documents are not in English, you may need certified translations.